|Job Title||1. Leader – Partnership for Missional Church UK, Church Mission Society|

 I am interested in the missiological relationship between faith and culture and have researched, written and edited projects and books in that field (especially in relation to contextual theology in England).
 I am an adult educator fascinated by how individuals and Christian communities change and grow.
 Having worked in another culture and language I enjoy crossing cultures and thinking about the way such movement is related to the missionary vocation of the Church.
 I have a particular interest and expertise in qualitative field research.

-I have supervised research mainly at Master’s level including a Practical Theology inquiry into ballroom dancing, translating African theological concepts to the UK and how Afghan asylum seekers and refugees are received in UK churches.
+I have supervised research mainly at Master’s level including a Practical Theology inquiry into ballroom dancing, translating African theological concepts to the UK and currently how candle lighting in church can be a missional practice.
 I have a wide range of interests as you can see!
+I have supervised one doctorate in faith and culture and also examined one in the field of ecclesiology.

 I would be interested in supervising Masters and Doctoral dissertations, especially those including field research methodologies in the areas of: